Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Learning the LOLPP

-After solving Model \eqref{feasibility_recov_lp}, adding $\xi_s$ capacity on every sort pair $s \in \widehat{S}$ yields a feasible solution to Model \eqref{CreateLoadsModel}.
-However, the goal is to use Model \eqref{feasibility_mip} to obtain a better feasible solution.
-Consider an example with a set of commodities all of which can be allocated to any of the two sort pairs $s_1$ and $s_2$ and trailer with capacity $2$ units.
-Suppose the optimal solution of Model \ref{feasibility_recov_lp} is $z_{s_1}=z_{s_2}=1$.
-In this case, a feasible solution to Model \ref{CreateLoadsModel} can be recovered by adding two trailers, one on each sort pair.
-However, Model \eqref{feasibility_mip} (which has two binary variables) yields a solution with only one trailer on any one of the two sort pairs.
-Algorithm 1 provides a summary of the feasibility restoration procedure.
+Note that adding these capacities are sufficient to find a feasible solution to the LOLPP.
+The goal of the MIP model is to determine the best combination of additional capacities to add in order to minimize costs by leveraging consolidation opportunities.
+Consider for instance a set of commodities, all of which can be allocated to terminals $a_1$ and $a_2$ and a trailer $v$ with a capacity of $2$ units.
+Suppose the optimal solution of Model (\ref{feasibility_recov_lp}) is $z_{a_1,v}=z_{a_2,v}=1$.
+In this case, a feasible OLPP solution to Model (\ref{CreateLoadsModel}) can be recovered by adding two trailers, one for each terminal.
+However, there exists a LOLPP solution with only one trailer on any one of the two outbound terminals.
+This can be found using the second step of the repair procedure, represented by the following MIP model.